 3.4.
 Assumptions

 The assumptions about the relationship between relevant variables are shown in a directed acyclic graph (DAG) (Figure 1).
 Population group (ethnicity) and associated socioeconomic disparities affect the risk of PTSD (5) and depressive disorders (6), and lifestyle factors (e.g. smoking, substance use, alcohol use, diet, sleep, and physical activity) (7).
 Lifestyle factors increase CVD risk factors (e.g. high blood pressure, obesity, high cholesterol, and diabetes) that may cause MACE (8).
 Population group and socioeconomic disparities are risk factors for HIV (9).
 HIV is a risk factor for MACE (10).
 PTSD and depression may lead to lifestyle changes that might lead to CVD risk factors (11).
-Conversely, after a CVD event, lifestyle might change and thus the CVD risk factors.
+Conversely, after a CVD event, lifestyle might change and so too might CVD risk factors.
 Depression, PTSD (12), and smoking (13) could also lead to an inflammatory state that increases the risk of MACE.
 This inflammatory state can also cause PTSD or depression after MVE (14).

 3.5 Measures